 I’m not going to pass judgment on the wisdom of handing over the keys to an exotic car with 543 hp to someone who may or may not have the skills or restraint necessary to safely pilot such a vehicle at triple-digit speeds, but Gary was no doubt doing his best to see that Tavon both enjoyed and survived his exotic driving experience.
 Tavon likely ran out of talent on the track (understandable given his complete lack of experience) rather than having run out of car.
 Like most of us, he undoubtedly believed his skills could correct for any mistakes he made behind the wheel.

 I have served several stints as a driving instructor at various racing schools and have seen things happen behind the wheel that would make a brave man blanche with fear.
-The fact of the matter is that all driving is dangerous.
+According to experts like an auto accident attorney, the fact of the matter is that all driving is dangerous.
 A friend of mine was charged several years ago – and later convicted – when his Austin-Healey was involved in a fatal accident with a motorcyclist that had been traveling in close proximity to the caravan of Healeys that was out on a club event.
+He consulted an expert like an auto accident attorney and traffic attorney and had his charges reduced.
 I was also at Auto Club Speedway in Fontana when an owner of a Porsche Carrera GT out on a track day event exceeded the limits of adhesion at high speeds and impacted the wall causing his death.
 I was also there when two friends from my local club where out on a lunchtime track tour at Buttonwillow when their Austin-healey rolled over causing their deaths.
 Was poor judgment involved in these accidents?
 Possibly.
 Was over confidence in either the car’s abilities or the driver’s skill a contributing factor?
 Undoubtedly.

 The bottom line is that almost all of our small British sports cars can be out braked, out handled and out performed by most SUVs on the road today and are all but invisible to the traffic around them.
 Am I advocating for us to drive our cars less often?
 Of course not, I have always urged us to drive our cars more often for the sheer joy of doing so and the moving history that they represent.
 I do, however, want us all to take a moment and remember Gary Terry and to think about him next time we go out so that we’re all just a little bit more careful out there.